Skip to content

 Volumes

-Services can define volumes for data persistence.
+Services can define volumes for persistent or shared data.